TobiA34/Blizz-ecommerce/README.md

 Download this repo and put it in the theme folder to use.

+You will need to edit the wp-config-sample.php & the wp-config.php with your own database information, username and password.

 ## Screenshot
 <img width="1565" alt="Screenshot 2023-10-21 at 19 49 17" src="https://github.com/TobiA34/Blizz-clothes-wordpress/assets/36420903/e56f6fd7-f284-4e44-a984-13a0583cdd96">
 <img width="1725" alt="Screenshot 2023-10-21 at 19 49 24" src="https://github.com/TobiA34/Blizz-clothes-wordpress/assets/36420903/1789beb9-9b08-4125-8393-abbbd264013d">